TobasFlightControl/tobas_wiki/docs/setup_assistant.md

 ---

-Set the directory and name for generating the Tobas package.
+This section is for setting up the directory and name for the Tobas package you're generating.
-Set the `Parent Directory` to under `src/` of your catkin workspace and enter an appropriate name in `Package Name`.
+Set the `Parent Directory` to the `src/` directory within your catkin workspace.
+Choose an appropriate name for your package and enter it in the `Package Name` field.
-Pressing the `Generate` button will create the Tobas package in the specified directory, and the Setup Assistant will shut down automatically.
+Once you click the `Generate` button, the Tobas package will be created in the specified directory, and the Setup Assistant will close automatically.

 ![ros_package](resources/setup_assistant/ros_package.png)

-## Build
+## Building the Tobas Package

 ---

+After generating the Tobas package, you need to build it within your catkin workspace.
-Move to the catkin workspace and build the generated Tobas package:
+Navigate to your workspace directory and use the following commands to build the Tobas package:

 ```bash
 $ cd ~/catkin_ws
 $ catkin build tobas_f450_config
 ```

+This final step compiles and integrates the package into your ROS environment, making it ready for use with your drone setup.
+With this, the configuration process using the Tobas Setup Assistant is complete, and your drone should now be properly set up with all the necessary configuration files for operation.